 - If you like to analyze data, detect patterns and gain insights that lead to more informed business decisions, consider a career in artificial intelligence, data science, data analysis, or computer theory.
 Note that these roles also require presenting the outcome of data analysis to key stakeholders in clear language.

-Learn more about Northeastern’s Master’s in Computer Science program and explore the specializations offered to decide which is right for you.
+With your focused master’s degree, you’ll be prepared to chart a bold future in computer science.
+Learn more about Northeastern’s Master’s in Computer Science program and explore with path is right for you.

 Editor’s note: This article was originally published in June 2019.
 It has since been updated for recency and accuracy.